arrno/gliter/README.md

 ### MixPool

 Use when a worker pool needs distinct handlers but you still want automatic backpressure.
-It's a convenience wrapper around `WorkerPool`: pass a slice of handlers and Gliter will fan the stream across them while keeping worker semantics.
+It's a convenience wrapper around `WorkPool`: pass a slice of handlers and Gliter will fan the stream across them while keeping worker semantics.

 ```go
 gliter.NewPipeline(exampleGen()).